Charleston Park, Florida

 Charleston Park is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 235 at the 2020 census, up from 218 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Charleston Park is located in the northeast corner of Lee County at (26.705258, -81.581678).
+Charleston Park is located in the northeast corner of Lee County.
 Florida State Road 80 forms the northern border of the community; the highway leads east 10 mi to LaBelle and west 20 mi to the center of Fort Myers, the Lee county seat.

 According to the United States Census Bureau, the CDP has a total area of 0.32 km2, all land.